Jade0904/zavolab/intron_retention/README.md

 (5,6) The output of "bedtools intersect" (intersect.bed & intersect.log);

-(7) The result table containing the count of the reads of both events (result.csv).
+**(7) The result table containing the count of the reads of both events (result.csv).
+(This is the main result!)**

 *Other files:*

-(1) myenv1.yml: the environment file.
+myenv1.yml: the environment file.

-(2) sjFromSAM.awk: dependent awk script.
+sjFromSAM.awk: dependent awk script.
 Should be put under the same path as IRworkflow.py.